 Botanical Name: Platycerium bifurcatum

 Antler-like fronds give staghorn fern its common name.
 It's also known as elkhorn fern.
+Staghorns grow as epiphytes in tropical Australia, growing on tree trunks.

 This stag horn fern actually has 2 types of fronds.
 Those at the base of the plant are flat, round and light green, turning brown as they age.
-Epiphytes in their native habitats, staghorn ferns cling to tree trunks taking in nutrients from fallen leaves and other debris that gets trapped behind these slightly curved fronds.
+Epiphytes in their native habitats, staghorn ferns cling to tree trunks taking in nutrients from fallen leaves and other debris that gets trapped behind these slightly curved sterile fronds.

-You can keep your young plant in a pot, but eventually the round fronds will cover the growing medium making it difficult to water from the top.
+You can keep your young plant in a pot, but eventually the basal fronds will cover the growing medium making it difficult to water from the top.
 Don't saturate these fronds with water because they'll rot easily.
 Water pots from below by setting pot in a tray of water for 15 minutes.

 Transplanting.
 When your fern grows bigger, you may want to hang it in a sphagnum moss-lined wire basket or mount it on tree bark or a slab of wood, which is closer to how these ferns grow in their native habitat.